VeryGoodOpenSource/very_good_cli/site/docs/resources/migrating_to_0_10_0.md

 #### Core template

-The default template (core) is now under the subcommand flutter_app
+The default template (core) is now under the sub-command flutter_app

 ```sh
 # Before 0.10.0